Employer of Record in Sweden

 Copied to Clipboard

-FAQs About Hiring In Sweden
+FAQs About Hiring in Sweden

-As of January 1, 2024, Sweden's minimum wage rates are:
+As of January 1, 2024, Sweden does not have a national minimum wage; rates are:

 Expand in